ArnaudBuchholz/psbots/docs/engine/Optimizations.md

 Parameters are transmitted in two steps :

-* in the [parent scope], temporary `const` variables are created for each parameter value.
-The names of these variables are generated to ensure they are unique even when the function is called more than once in this scope.
+* in the [parent scope], `const` variables are created for each parameter value.
+The names of these variables are generated to ensure their uniqueness when the function is called multiple times within this scope.
 * in the [inline scope], parameters are declared as `let` variables getting the value from the [parent scope]'s `const` equivalent.

 > [!NOTE]
-> Another approach consists in inserting an intermediate scope which would contain the temporary variables and enclose the [inline scope].
+> Another approach consists in inserting a new intermediate scope which would contain the temporary variables and enclose the [inline scope].
+>
 > The advantages are multiples:
 >
 > * only one [AST] node to inject in the [parent scope],